M Chinnaswamy Stadium's SubAir Facility: Everything you need to know

 Listen to this article

 However, fans might get relief after learning about the excellent drainage facility (SubAir system) at the venue, which is owned and operated by the Karnataka State Cricket Association (KSCA).
 The SubAir system, whose operations are entirely digital, has allowed the KSCA to maintain the ground.
-Various techniques are employed to optimize resource consumption in response to fluctuating weather conditions.
+Various techniques are employed to optimise resource consumption in response to fluctuating weather conditions.
+This system allows the game to resume as early as within 20 minutes of the rain stoppage.

 Speaking of requirements, the SubAir system requires sand as the primary ground basis for its function.
 Consequently, sand was used in place of the traditional red soil on famous ground to enable the drainage system to function.